 Enterococcus is a large genus of bacteria to which the species Enterococcus faecium belongs.
 This bacterial species is gram-positive, spherical, and often occurs in pairs or chains, rather than clumps.
 Mammals, including humans, usually have Enterococcus colonies already in and on their bodies, particularly in the gastrointestinal tract and on the skin.
-A few of the species of this genus are pathogenic.

 Health Benefits of Enterococcus faecium

 One of the major benefits of including Enterococcus faecium in probiotic formulas is that it’s uniquely suited to survive the digestive process and flourish in the gut.
 Somewhat ironically, Enterococcus faecium is added to livestock feed instead of pharmaceutical antibiotics as an antibiotic substitute to promote wellness in animals.
 Like other probiotics, Enterococcus faecium promotes a balanced gut environment by competing for resources that harmful organisms would otherwise consume and use to grow, possibly leading to illness.

 Enterococcus faecium also competes with harmful organisms for adhesion sites—areas on the surface of cells to which other cells and molecules can bind.
 Harmful microorganisms exploit these sites and infect healthy human cells.
 Probiotic bacteria protect these sites by taking up position and establishing a protective barrier in the gut.

 The results of animal research indicate that the probiotic benefits of Enterococcus faecium include boosted immune cell function, improved regulation of cell proliferation, and elevated fat burning capacity.[2, 4] These studies have promising applications for human health, but require further research at this time.